Zensey/go-archetype-project/README.md

-# customers-go

 ## how to demo
-docker-compose build
+* docker-compose build
-docker-compose up
+* docker-compose up

 ## settings